teju85/ml-glossary/src/_posts/2018-01-01-markov-chain-monte-carlo.md

 aka: MCMC
 ---
 MCMC methods help us in estimating the posterior distributions via sampling from a complicated probability distribution.
+It is a non-parametric approach to estimating the posterior distribution and as such, with enough iterations it can converge to the expected distribution.
 As the name suggests, it consists of 2 parts: Monte Carlo and Markov Chain.

 Monte Carlo: a technique to randomly sample a distribution to help approximate the desired quantity.
 Example: calculating the value of $$\pi$$.